hadijahkyampeire/Yummy-Reactjs-Frontend/README.md

 # yummy-recipes-react

 This is the yummy recipes react frontend implementation.
-It consumes the newyummy-api. it uses Reactjs, enzyme
+It consumes the newyummy-api. it uses Reactjs, enzyme Yummy recipes app is an application that allows users to create, save and share meeting the needs of keeping track of awesome food recipes.
 ## Installation and Running
 ### Requirements
 - You first need to have the newyummy-api installed.
-See installation details [here](https://github.com/hadijahkyampeire/newyummy_api)
+See installation details [here](https://github.com/hadijahkyampeire/newyummy_api) and API documentation and Live production follow this [Link](https://hadijahyummyrecipe-api.herokuapp.com/apidocs/)*

 - NodeJs
 - A package manager e.g. yarn or npm